lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ./intel64/Release/car_detection_tutorial -m $mVLP32 -m_va $mVA32 -i ../../data/car_1.bmp
 ```

 3. The output window will show the image overlaid with colored rectangles over the cars and license plate along with and the timing statistics for computing the results.
-Now run the command again in asynchronous mode using the option "-n_async 2":
+Run the command again in asynchronous mode using the option "-n_async 2":

 ```bash
 ./intel64/Release/car_detection_tutorial -m $mVLP32 -m_va $mVA32 -i ../../data/car_1.bmp -n_async 2
 ```

 4. The performance should be the same because a single image was run which is effectively the same as running synchronously since each pipeline stage must wait for the one image to process.